Kiki-Jiji/webscrape/README.md

 secret and access_key are AWS keys for an S3 bucket.
 The scraped web page is auto uploaded to an S3 bucket.

+## Scripts

+`get_urls` - this gets all the different urls for the different catagories and saves this as a json

 ## bookApp

 This is an RShiny WebApp.
-Currentl in development.
+Currently in development.

 In bookApp directory run `run_dev.R` to run the dev version.